 In 2012 the Social Value Act was created.
 Its purpose is to keep the public sector responsible for considering social value in their future decisions and contracts.
 This means that every decision that concerns the public sector needs to have benefits that expand to the three areas social values typically look at.

-As of June of 2018, the government announced that they would be reviewing and awarding major contracts with social values in mind.
+In June of 2018, the government announced that they would be reviewing and awarding major contracts with social values in mind.
 Government departments are also expected to report on the social value of their major contracts.

 Why Is Social Value Important?